 Ecosystems are fragile and important environments — especially here in the Galapagos Islands.
 Darwin’s enchanted isles are one of our planets most precious and unique ecosystems, home to an extraordinary profusion of exotic flora and fauna.

-Since our inception, Ecoventura’s mission has been to demonstrate the profound respect and admiration we have for the beauty and nature of the islands.
+Since our inception in 1991, Ecoventura’s mission has been to demonstrate the profound respect and admiration we have for the beauty and nature of the islands.
 We strive to thoughtfully showcase the amazing Galapagos nature to our passengers on every Ecoventura cruise.

 Since 2000, when Ecoventura volunteered to be the first company to be certified as Smart Voyager — an ecological program developed by The Rainforest Alliance — we have led the way and have inspired other tour operators toward more sustainable travel in the Galapagos, and across the globe.